Mieju/CandyCare/README.md

 plt.show()
-print("The optimal cluster amount based on silhouette coefficient method is ", silhouette_coefficients.index(max(silhouette_coefficients))+2) print("The optimal cluster amount based on elbow method is ", kl.elbow)
+print("The optimal cluster amount based on silhouette coefficient method is ", silhouette_coefficients.index(max(silhouette_coefficients))+2) print("The optimal cluster amount based on elbow method is ", kl.elbow) print() print("Following, we will analyze both KMeans with ", kl.elbow, " and with ", silhouette_coefficients.index(max(silhouette_coefficients))+2,
+     " clusters to decide which cluster has highes average winpercent with acceptable cluster size (ca. >10)")

 ```